JoeBenczarski/ECE554/README.md

 1. Download and install Android Studio.
 2. Select open an existing android studio project.
 3. Select Android_Application within the extracted zip file.
-4. Select Pixel 2 as the emulated device.
-5. Run the program.
+4. Create an emulated device using the AVD manager (Pixel 2 will suffice), or 5a.
+Open your settings and find the build number (will most likely be  Settings > About Phone > Build Number) 5b.
+Tap the build number seven times to enable developer options.
+  5c.
+Enable USB debugging (can most likely be found at Settings > System > Advanced > Developer Options > USB debugging) 5d.
+Connect your phone to your computer using a USB cable.
+6. Select your device from step 4 or step 5 as the emulated device, by checking the dropdown in the top-center portion of the screen.
+7. Run the program, by pressing the green triangle next to the dropdown from step 6.
+The application will deploy to your device.

-*Please note the bluetooth functionality is only available if the application is implemented on an actual phone*
+*Please note the bluetooth functionality is only available if the application is implemented on an actual smartphone*

 To run the Raspberry Pi code on a Raspberry Pi:
 1. Open command prompt and install BlueZ bluetooth protocol stack using the command: sudo apt-get install bluetooth blueman bluez